mrlesmithjr/ansible-openstack-old/README.md

       when: inventory_hostname in groups['openstack-controller-nodes']
     - role: ansible-rabbitmq
       when: inventory_hostname in groups['openstack-controller-nodes']
+    - role: ansible-haproxy
+      when: inventory_hostname in groups['openstack-haproxy-nodes'] and (openstack_haproxy_install is defined and openstack_haproxy_install)

 # Notes
 # NTP on compute/network node(s) should point to controller node(s)